darth-llamah/PowerCtrl/README.md

-1-Key-Keyboard:
+**1-Key-Keyboard:**

-Slightly modified Flip's 1-Key-Keyboard:http://blog.flipwork.nl/?x=entry:entry081009-142605 When pressed button sends "S" key, when released "Enter"- this launches Shutdown menu and executes Shutdown (default selected) in XBMC/Kodi.
+Slightly modified Flip's 1-Key-Keyboard:http://blog.flipwork.nl/?x=entry:entry081009-142605

+When button is pressed sends "S" key, when released "Enter"- this launches Shutdown menu and executes Shutdown (by default selected action) in OpenElec XBMC/Kodi.

-Programming, fuse settings are available on Flip's blog.
+Programming and fuse settings info on Flip's blog (link above)

-Schematics- slightly modified to use 5V power (instead of 3.6)- this way it won't interfere with PowerCtrl.
+Circuit- slightly modified to use 5V power (instead of 3.6)- this should prevent any possible issues with analog input in PowerCtrl.
 See PowerBtn pdf/fzz file.

 Changes:
--updated v-usb stack (and one line in main.c) so code can compile with current AVG GCC -project updated to use with Atmel Studio 6.2 (current version) -changed sent scan codes
+- updated v-usb stack (and one line in main.c) so code can compile with current AVG GCC
+- project updated to use with Atmel Studio 6.2 (current version)
+- changed sent scan codes